Prices include VAT, fitting, disposal of old door and a 10 year guarantee.

 Having fit about eight different types of composite doors over the last five years from various manufacturers the one door that always impressed was the Rockdoor.
 Every Rockdoor we receive is packaged properly so there is little chance of it being received damaged which is very important.

-When choosing Rockdoors over other composite door suppliers I went back to the ones we had installed and was pleasantly surprised at just how well they looked having been fitted up to 4 years previous.
+When choosing Rockdoors over other door suppliers I went back to the ones we had installed and was pleasantly surprised at just how well they looked having been fitted up to 4 years previous.
 To be honest they looked just as good as they did the day they were installed and having spoke to various customers it was evident that they were still highly delighted with their rockdoor years later.
-As an installer, once you have fitted a rockdoor for someone you seldom see that person again unless you are called to either adjust a door or do extra work.
+As an installer, once you have fitted a Rockdoor for someone you seldom see that person again unless you are called to either adjust a door or do extra work.
 The last thing you want as an installer or a customer is a product that creates problems down the line.

 Many composite doors are light weight in construction.
-Having had their frames reduced to get the height and width the majority of the door is then just condensed foam with a door skin either side.
+Having had the door slab reduced to get the height and width required the majority of the door is then just condensed foam with a door skin either side.
 Compared like for like (solid door with no glass in) I would estimate that a Rockdoor is at least 30% heavier than other composite doors I have handled.
 As a customer you wouldn’t be aware of the weight as the rockdoor is usually on hinges and fitted before you get a feel of the door so you never get to feel the full weight of the door.
-Talking of hinges, they uses the traditional butt hinge with 3D adjustment.
+Talking of hinges, they use the traditional butt hinge with 3D adjustment.
 Hinges are crucial to the door and you need a hinge that can not only take the weight of a door but also stay in adjustment.

 One other thing worth mentioning is the way glass is installed in a standard composite door.
 Nearly all manufacturers use a system called a glazing cassette.
 I personally think they are a liability as they reduce thermal and noise insulation.
 I remember fitting a door for a company where the customer complained that the door was noisy around the glass and could anything be done to improve the situation.
 I was sent back to take out the glazing cassette and apply a sound deadening material around the glass and was shocked not only to see just how easily a glazing cassette could be removed but the gap around the glass itself which basically lets cold air from the outside through to the inner face of the door.
-That put me off 90% of composite doors for that reason alone.
-The only door not to use this system that I know of was the rockdoor as the glass is built into the door itself.
+That puts me off 90% of composite doors for that reason alone.
+The only door not to use this system that I know of was the Rockdoor because the glass is built into the door itself.